cfengine/documentation/README.md

     [Link text][Page Title#Section in Page]

 This also applies to links to sections within the current page.
 For standard URLs and locations to link to, see the [mapping](https://github.com/cfengine/documentation-generator/blob/master/_references.md).

+#### Automatic linking

+The documentation generator automatically creates links for words in code markers if that word exists as a page or section title.

+    **See also:** `attribute_name`

+This will automatically link to the section or page with title *attribute_name*.
+To make explicit links from code words, use
-When linking to CFEngine words, use <pre>`code`</pre> markers in the link text.
+<pre>`code`</pre> markers in the link text.

     **See also:** [`attribute_name`][page#attributename]